LiuxhRobotAI/awesome-learning/README.md

 ## Tools

-- [webots](https://github.com/cyberbotics/webots) - A robot similator that provides a complete development environment to model, program and simulate robots, vehicles and mechanical system.
-Robot may be programmed in C, C++, Python, Java, MATLAB or ROS with a simple API covering all the basic robotics needs.
+- [webots](https://github.com/cyberbotics/webots) - A robot simulator that provides a complete development environment to model, program and simulate robots, vehicles and mechanical systems.
+Robot may be programmed in C, C++, Python, Java, MATLAB, or ROS with a simple API covering all the basic robotics needs.
 - [Jackal Robot simulation platform](http://docs.ros.org/en/latest-available/api/jackal_tutorials/html/simulation.html) - A simulator for mobile robots.
 - [OpenCV](https://opencv.org/) - The world's biggest computer vision library.
 - [evo](https://github.com/MichaelGrupp/evo) - A tool for evaluating and comparing the trajectory output of odometry and SLAM algorithms.
-- [Pangolin](https://github.com/stevenlovegrove/Pangolin) - A 3D visualization tool that includes a set of lightweight and portable utility libraries for prototyping 3D, numeric or video-based programs and algorithms used quite widely in the field of Computer Vision.
+- [Pangolin](https://github.com/stevenlovegrove/Pangolin) - A 3D visualization tool that includes a set of lightweight and portable utility libraries for prototyping 3D, numeric, or video-based programs and algorithms used quite widely in the field of Computer Vision.
 - [BoW] - The bag-of-words (BOW) model.
-- [COLMAP](https://colmap.github.io/) - A general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface which is very useful for SLAM.
+- [COLMAP](https://colmap.github.io/) - A general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface, which is very useful for SLAM.
-- [YOLO](https://pjreddie.com/darknet/yolo/) - A real-time object detection system which is very useful for automatical driving and SLAM.
+- [YOLO](https://pjreddie.com/darknet/yolo/) - A real-time object detection system, which is very useful for automatic driving and SLAM.
 Now it updates as YOLOv10, and has a YOLOv4-tiny.
 - [MatrixCalculus](https://www.matrixcalculus.org/) - An online tool that computes vector and matrix derivatives (matrix calculus).
+- Math Video Production Tools: Microsoft [Clipchamp](https://clipchamp.com/en/) is easy to use.
+Some other useful examples: Graphing Software: [GeoGebra](https://www.geogebra.org/), Recording Software: [Open Broadcaster Software, OBS](https://obsproject.com/), Animation Production: [ScreenToGif](https://www.screentogif.com/), Video Source: Convert Markdown text to HTML, using Edge's built-in voice-to-speech feature.

 ## Websites

 - [PapersWithCode](https://paperswithcode.com/sota) - Code !!
 - [PaperDigest](https://www.paperdigest.org/review/)
 - [RunDocs](https://rundocs.github.io/starter/) - Documentation your projects.
-[Here](https://zhuanlan.zhihu.com/p/323457078) is a tutorial of how to create an website page document for your projects using [Gihub Page](https://pages.github.com/) and [RunDocs](https://github.com/rundocs/rundocs.io/tree/master/docs)
+[Here](https://zhuanlan.zhihu.com/p/323457078) is a tutorial on how to create a website page document for your projects using [GitHub Page](https://pages.github.com/) and [RunDocs](https://github.com/rundocs/rundocs.io/tree/master/docs)